-Figures suggest that 45% of cart abandonment emails are opened, whilst the average click-through rate of those emails was around 8%.
+Figures suggest that 45% of cart abandonment emails are opened, whilst the average click-through e-commerce conversion rate of those emails was around 8%.
 You can get a number of conversions from just a simple email.

 Your email must be compelling.
 Simply reminding the customer about a product is less likely to convert.
 Offer the customer a discount or free shipping and add an expiration date to give your offer urgency.

 Likewise, if you're sending a text message you want to give the customer a reason to return to your store.
 Make your email short but provide everything they need to quickly purchase your product.

 It’s a fact that whatever you do, some customers will just not click the checkout button after adding to cart.
 Some customers are merely browsing or comparing prices and products.
 You may have the best shopping user experience available, but you won’t be able to convert every potential customer.

 Make sure the window shoppers and price comparers don’t forget about your business by retargeting them with ads.